Skip to main content

 Start services

-1. Start docling serve on port 5001 on the host machine:
+1. To use the default Docling Serve implementation, start docling serve on port 5001 on the host machine using the included script:

 uv run python scripts/docling_ctl.py start --port 5001